 Additionally, he was the sideline reporter for HGTV’s Rose Parade Coverage, hosted the HGTV Special I Bought A Famous House, and has appeared on CBS’s The Talk, HLN’s Showbiz Tonight, MSNBC’s Caught On Camera, The Joy Behar Show, and more.

 An appearance on the fourth hour of the TODAY show with Kathie Lee and Hoda.

-He has also been an emcee for many notable events and sponsors, including work as a brand ambassador for Bombay Company, judge for the Miss Teen Georgia USA pageant, and a red carpet host at the Daytime Emmy Awards.
+He has also been an emcee for many notable events and sponsors, including work as a brand ambassador for Bombay Company, the co-host of the Miss Tennessee and Miss Mississippi USA pageants, and a red carpet host at the Daytime Emmy Awards.

 Appearing in a series of videos for Bombay Company.

-Brian also appeared in an A&E Biography about Jim Carrey.
+For A&E network, Brian appeared in an episode of Biography about Jim Carrey.
 He also provided play by play of some of film’s greatest car chases for a documentary about, well, car chases.
 (Ask his family and they will tell you: NO one would have expected to see him in a show about cars.
 We’ll leave it at that.)